RenderKit/openpgl/doc/compilation.md

 -------------

 Open PGL currently supports Linux and Windows.
-In addition, before you can build Open PGL you need the following prerequisites:
+In addition, before building Open PGL you need the following prerequisites:

 -   You can clone the latest Open PGL sources via:

         git clone https://github.com/openpathguidinglibrary/openpgl.git

 -   To build Open PGL you need [CMake](http://www.cmake.org), any form of C++11 compiler (we recommend using GCC, but also support Clang and MSVC), and standard Linux development tools.

 -   Open PGL depends on Embree, which is available at the [Embree GitHub repository](https://github.com/embree/embree).